Cumin-Spiced Chicken with Pears

 - Add the pear slices to the skillet; reduce the heat to medium and cook until lightly browned, about 1 minute on each side.
 Transfer the pears to the serving platter.

 - Add the cider and vinegar to the skillet; bring to a boil, scraping any browned bits from the bottom of the pan.
 Boil 1 minute.
 Spoon the sauce over the chicken and pears.
+Sprinkle with thyme.
 Yields 2 chicken thighs, 2 pear slices, and about 1 tablespoon sauce per serving.